NavyaPoosa/GoogleFormAutomation/README.md

 10. You will see a success message on the website.
 Print the same message on the console upon successful completion.

 # to run the project
-./gradlew run  //to run the code git status     //to check the status for any modification git remote -v  //to check the origin git remote rm origin //to remove the origin git remote add origin "githuburl" //to change the origin. git remote -v      //to check the origin. git add .         //to make changes from working directory to the staging area. git commit -m "comment" //to record changes in the repository. git push -u origin main //to push the code to the remote repository
+./gradlew run                           // to run the code git status                              // to check the status for any modification git remote -v                           // to check the origin git remote rm origin                    // to remove the origin git remote add origin "githuburl"       // to change the origin. git remote -v                           // to check the origin. git add .                               // to make changes from working directory to the staging area. git commit -m "comment"                 // to record changes in the repository. git push -u origin main                 // to push the code to the remote repository